explorable-viz/esop2025/author-response/response.md

 ### Q4.
 Verifying data provenance vs. understanding poorly designed charts (Reviewers B and D)

-Reviewer B points out that our intended use cases are a bit unclear, e.g. checking that the appropriate data were used in a particular chart vs. helping understand a potentially poorly designed or labelled chart.
-Reviewer D makes a similar point: the main example is hard to follow, with various suboptimal visualisation choices, and it's unclear whether our interest is in poorly-designed visualisations in particular, or whether well-designed visualisations may also benefit.
-The tricky example does indeed obfuscate our intentions somewhat, but in fact these use cases lie on a continuum; given just a visualisation it's often hard to tell whether it is a "correct" view of incorrect data, or an incorrect view of "correct" data (or some other combination), and this ambiguity is why data transparency is (we would like to argue) such an essential feature.
-We will will make this spectrum of use cases clearer, but we will also try to include a simpler example where the visual output is less problematic.
+Reviewer B points out that our intended use cases are a bit unclear, e.g. checking that the appropriate data were used vs. understanding a potentially poorly designed or labelled chart.
+Reviewer D makes a similar point: the main example is hard to follow because of various suboptimal visualisation choices, and it's unclear whether our interest is in such visualisations specifically, or whether well-designed visualisations can also benefit.
+Both use cases -- verifying provenance in "good" visualisations and diagnosing/understanding "bad" ones -- but it should be clearer that our approach is intended to support both.
+Including a simpler example (where the visual output is not itself problematic) will help.

 ### Reviewer A